george-radu-cs/my1s1-bookstore/README.md

 4. OrderController:
    - Manages user orders.
    - Retrieve order history for a user.
-   - Cancel an order if it has not been shipped.
+   - Mark an order as delivered by an admin.
 5. ReviewController:
    - Handles user reviews and ratings.
    - Allow users to submit reviews and ratings for books.